 Because we deal with processing of donor blood, we have rigid processes and quality system.
 We validate a lot of tests heavily which has created an aversion to testing.
 We still need to change our mindset on that.

-We have also started a project to set up regression testing.
+We also started a process to set up regression testing.
 Testersuite is ideal for regression testing.
-We haven't got that sorted out yet for our critical systems and Salves is helping us with that.
-We are a learning organisation when it comes to testing.
+We do not yet have that in place for our critical systems and Salves is helping us with that.
+We are a learning organization when it comes to testing.

 This leaves plenty of questions.
 Do I need one or more testers or test coordinators?
 How can I best shape that?
 Is test automation an option?
 We will investigate this next year.